-- 5) Click Upload to upload the certificate. - g) If you select EAP-FAST: - 1) Select the desired value from the pull-down list of Provisioning Mode. - (Optional.)
-Enter the anonymous user name for authentication in the Anonymous Identity field. - 3) Enter the user name for authentication in the Identity field. - 4) Enter the password for authentication in the MD5 Password field. - 5) (Optional.)
-In the CA Certificates field, click Browse to select the desired CA certificate (.pem, .crt, .cer or .der) from your local system.
+- 5) Click Upload to upload the certificate. - g) If you select EAP-FAST: - (Optional.)
+Enter the anonymous user name for authentication in the Anonymous Identity field. - 2) Enter the user name for authentication in the Identity field. - 3) Enter the password for authentication in the MD5 Password field. - 4) Select the desired value from the pull-down list of Provisioning Mode. - 5) In the CA Certificates field, click Browse to select the desired CA certificate (\.pem, \.crt, \.cer or \.der) from your local system.

-English(English) Yealink 1236 Status DSSKey Features Settings Directory NOTE PC Port Packet Interval (1~3600s) 60 It is used to logically divide a physical network into severa broadcast domains.
+English(English) Yealink 1236 Status DSSKey Features Settings Directory LLDP NOTE PC Port Packet Interval (1~3600s) 60 It is used to logically divide a physical network into severa broadcast domains.
 VLAN CDP membership can be configured Advanced Active Disabled through software instead of physically relocating devices or Packet Interval (1~3600s) The priority of VLAN assignment method (from highest to lowest) :LLDP/CDP->manual configuration->DHCP VLAN NAT Traversal

 It is a general term for

 techniques that establish and

 maintain IP connections

 traversing NAT gateways.
 STUN

 is one of the NAT traversal 802.1x 802.1x Mode EAP-FAST Provisioning Mode Unauthenticated Provisic + Anonymous techniques.
 Identity You can configure NAT traversal for the IP phone.
 MD5 Password Quality of Service (QoS)

 It is the ability to provide

 different priorities for different

 packets in the network,

 allowing the transport of traffic

 with special requirements.
 Browse.
 CA Certificates Upload Browse.
-Upload Confirm
+Upload